Research Communication for Doctoral Candidates

-Develop key skills for sharing research with non-specialist audiences and find out how to build a reputation as a go-to expert in your research field.
+Develop key skills for sharing research with a wide range of audiences and build your reputation as a go-to expert in your research field.

 What's on in June